Triscus/EuroshieldGranular/README.md

 # EuroshieldGranular
 Granular Sampler for Euroshield Module by 1010Music

+## Modified Audio Library
-The Sampler can sample up to 1200 ms of Audio when using a modified Audio library.
+The Sampler can sample up to 1200 ms of Audio when using a modified Teensy Audio library.
 The variables in effect_granular.h and effect_granular.cpp needs to be changed from type int16_t to int32_t.
 The sketch then can use up to 64000 bytes sample memory.
 In my setup I was able to use 58000 bytes with 93% Memory Usage.
 (Teensy 3.5).
 The variable for the granular memory needs to be int32_t too.

 The modified files are in this repository, make a backup first and copy them to:

 C:\Program Files (x86)\Arduino\hardware\teensy\avr\libraries\Audio

+## In/Outs
 * Input 1:	  Audio Input
 * Input 2:	  CV Input for Playback Ratio
 * Output 1: 	Output from Granual Effect